-The most influential late medieval approach to future contingents was included in John Duns Scotus’s theory of metaphysics as a transcendental science in which the meaning of the univocal notion of being (ens) was defined as ‘that to which to be is not repugnant’.
+An influential late medieval approach to future contingents was included in John Duns Scotus’s theory of metaphysics as a transcendental science in which the meaning of the univocal notion of being (ens) was defined as ‘that to which to be is not repugnant’.
 Beings in this metaphysical sense are actual things as well as non-actual possible things, the imagined actuality of which does not include a contradiction.
 In the Augustinian tradition metaphysical possibilities were ultimately based on the divine essence and represented the ways in which it could be imitated by created things.
-According to Scotus, when God as an omniscient being knows all possibilities, he does not know them by turning first to his essence.
+According to Scotus, when God as an omniscient being knows all possibilities, he seemingly does not know them by turning first to his essence.
 Possibilities can be known in themselves; in fact, they would be what they are even if there were no God.
 Scotus calls the propositional formulations of pure possibilities logical possibilities (possibile logicum).
 These express things and states of affairs to which it is not repugnant to be.
 Possibilities as such have no kind of existence of their own, but are real in the sense that they form the precondition for everything that is or can be.
-(For Scotus’s modal theory, see Vos et al. 1994; Knuuttila 1996; Normore 2003; Honnefelder 2005.)
-Scotus takes it as an obvious fact that there are contingent states of affairs which could have not been at that very moment of time at which they are (Ord.
-I.2.1.1–2, 86).
+(For Scotus’s modal theory, see Vos et al. 1994; Knuuttila 1996; Normore 1996, 2003; Honnefelder 2005.)
+Scotus takes it as an obvious fact that there are contingent states of affairs which could have not been at that very moment of time at which they are (Ordinatio I.2.1.1–2, 86).
 This idea of simultaneous alternatives differed from the traditional view of the necessity of the present and played and important role in Scotus’s metaphysics.

 Walter Chatton was a contemporary critic of Ockhams’s views about future contingents and divine knowledge.
 He also addressed the theories of Scotus, Wylton, and particularly Peter Auriol, his main source of inspiration, but mostly avoided formulating his own position.
 For an English translation with a commentary of his main treatise on future contingents, see Bornholdt 2017; see also the SEP entry on Walter Chatton.
-Peter Auriol put forward an original revision of the usual theological position that while future contingent propositions were neither true nor false in Aristotle, this was not acceptable with respect to divine knowledge.
-A different view was defended by Peter Auriol who argued that since these propositions lack a truth value, even God is aware of the future in a way which does not imply that future contingent propositions are true or false.
+Peter Auriol put forward an original revision of the usual theological position that while future contingent propositions were neither true nor false in Aristotle, this was not acceptable concerning divine knowledge.
+Auriol argued that since these propositions lack a truth value, even God is aware of the future in an “indistant” way that does not imply that future contingent propositions should be treated as true or false.
 Auriol’s indistant knowledge abstracts from temporality and simultaneity and is allegedly compatible with God’s necessary immutability and human free will (Schabel 2000: 67–123).
-Auriol’s position inspired much discussion until early sixteenth century.
+Auriol’s position inspired much critical discussion until early sixteenth century.
 It came to be regarded as heretical when a Papal commission made a decision about the theses of Peter de Rivo, who defended a view similar to that of Auriol.
 Some of de Rivo’s statements were officially condemned in 1474 by Pope Sixtus IV (Baudry 1989 (ed.), La querelle des futurs contingents (Louvain 1465–1475).
 Textes inédits; Schabel 1995–96, 2000: 315–336, 2003a).